MKursatUzuner/Multi-zone-Mesh-Combiner-for-SU2/README.md

 Example;

-_Please enter the zone number\n
+_Please enter the zone number

-3
+_3
-Please enter the name for the combined mesh file with its extension.
+_Please enter the name for the combined mesh file with its extension.

-If it does not exist, it will be created total.su2
+_If it does not exist, it will be created

+_total.su2

-Please enter the name of the Zone 1 mesh file with its extension;
+_Please enter the name of the Zone 1 mesh file with its extension;

-zone1.su2
+_zone1.su2

-Please enter the name of the Zone 2 mesh file with its extension;
+_Please enter the name of the Zone 2 mesh file with its extension;

-zone2.su2
+_zone2.su2

-Please enter the name of the Zone 3 mesh file with its extension;
+_Please enter the name of the Zone 3 mesh file with its extension;

-zone3.su2
+_zone3.su2

-Combined mesh file creation is SUCCESFUL!_
+_Combined mesh file creation is SUCCESFUL!_

 References;